MentorEmbedded/mpsoc-manifest/README.md

 ### Links and docs
 * [Getting Started Guide for the release based on Xilinx VCU TRD 2018.1][getting-started-android8]
 * [Getting Started Guide for the release based on Xilinx VCU TRD 2018.3][getting-started-android8-20183]
+* [Getting Started Guide for the release based on Xilinx VCU TRD 2019.2][getting-started-android8-20192]
 * Latest Repo manifest file is in branch [zynqmp-android_8][manifest-android8]

 [getting-started-android6]: https://github.com/MentorEmbedded/mpsoc-manifest/wiki/Getting-Started-with-Android-6-for-Xilinx-Zynq-UltraScale--MPSoC "Getting Started for Android 6 Marshmallow"